-All presenters are required to register online and pay either the online conference fee ($99 USD; $129 USD after March 4.
-Contact Sharon Fowler <email@example.com> for group rates (participants from a single campus or system).
+All presenters are required to register online and pay the online conference fee ($99 USD; $129 USD after March 13) or register as a group member.
+Contact Sharon Fowler <firstname.lastname@example.org> for group rates (one fee for all participants from a single campus or system).

-Participation in the event is entirely online.
+Participate in this event entirely ONLINE.
+We deliver all sessions online in real-time.
 A broadband connection is necessary.
 All sessions will be live and interactive.
 Sessions will also be recorded for later viewing.

 SPONSORS & VENDORS